Tech-at-DU/React-Redux-Tetris-Tutorial/P11-Connect-Next-Block/readme.md

 <GridSquare key={`${row}${col}`} color={nextShape} />
 ```

-You'll see all of the squares change to the color of the shape.
-Refresh the page a couple times and you should see color chnage because `nextShape` is random in the intial state!
+You'll see all of the squares change color the shape.
+Refresh the page a couple of times and you should see a color change because `nextShape` is random in the initial state!

-The challenge, is to set the color prop to 0 when value of `sqaure` is 0 and set the color prop to `nextShape` when square is 1.
+The challenge is to set the color prop to 0 when the value of `sqaure` is 0 and set the color prop to `nextShape` when a square is 1.

 -
 -